DethRaid/AndroidRenderer/README.md

 - Run the APK

 ## Windows build
+- Download `gltfpack` from https://github.com/zeux/meshoptimizer and place it in your PATH
+- Copy the [glTF Sponza](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/Sponza) to `Windows/build/Sponza/`
+- Symlink (or copy) the folder `RenderCore/shaders/` to `Windows/build/shaders/`
 - Build the cmake project in `Windows`
-- Symlink (or copy) the folder `RenderCore/shaders/` to `Windows/build/Debug/shaders/` (or wherever the working directory for your build is)
-- Copy the glTF Sponza to `Windows/build/Debug/Sponza/`
-- Run the SahWindows executable
+- Run the SahWindows Visual Studio project
+- If you want to run from outside Visual Studio, either copy Sponza and the shaders to `Windows/build/Debug` or copy the SahWindows executable to `Windows/build`

 ## Other OSs